spencerjirehcebrian/jirehs-agent/bruno/README.md

 - Ensure the API server is running (`just up` or `just dev`)
 - Check that you're using the correct environment (local)
 - Verify the `base_url` is set to `http://localhost:8000`

+### SSE streaming not working

+- Ensure you're using Bruno version from November 2025 or later
+- Check that your Bruno installation is up to date: `brew upgrade bruno` (macOS)
+- If streaming still doesn't work, try the FastAPI docs at `http://localhost:8000/docs` which has built-in SSE support
+- Alternative: Use curl for testing SSE: `curl -N http://localhost:8000/api/v1/stream -H "Content-Type: application/json" -d '{"query":"test"}'`

 ### Environment variables not working